Glench/ExtPay/README.md

 Below are the directions for using this library.
 If you learn better by example, you can also view the **[sample extension](sample-extension/)**.

 ### 1. Install

+Copy the [dist/ExtPay.js](dist/ExtPay.js) file into your project, or, if you're using a bundler:

 ```bash
 npm install extpay --save
 ```

-or copy the [dist/ExtPay.js](dist/ExtPay.js) file into your project

 ### 2. Add extension permissions to your `manifest.json`
 ExtPay needs the following permissions in your `manifest.json`: